Vietnam.vn - Nền tảng quảng bá Việt Nam

 Problems for third countries

-While welcoming a closer look at what is missing in the Western sanctions regime, Mark Harrison, Emeritus Professor of Economics at the University of Warwick, said it was important to make Russia “pay a higher price”.
+While welcoming the scrutiny of what is lacking in the Western sanctions regime, Mark Harrison, Emeritus Professor of Economics at the University of Warwick (UK), said it was important to make Russia “pay a higher price”.

 “The real purpose of economic warfare is to increase the costs to your adversary by forcing them to adapt,” Professor Harrison told Euronews.
 “You can’t blockade the Russian economy.
 But what you can do is make it progressively more expensive for Moscow to maintain its relationship with the rest of the world.”

 “Modern economies are very difficult targets.
-That doesn’t mean they aren’t worth attacking.
-It means we need realism and patience,” said Professor Harrison.
+That doesn’t mean they’re not worth attacking.
+It means we need realism and patience,” Professor Harrison said.

 Russia's fossil fuel revenues – on which its economy depends – fell by more than a quarter in January 2023 compared to the same period last year, according to the International Energy Agency (IEA).

-The final problem with the Western sanctions regime that experts point out is that third countries are not protected.
+The final problem with the Western sanctions regime that experts raise is that third countries are not protected.

 World - Unfilled